Barbara Marx Hubbard, Supporter

 Though it currently exists on the Internet it will eventually have a physical presence in locations around the world.
 And sometime within this decade, Hubbard envisions the first Global Peace Room hosted by the United Nations.
 Says Hubbard, “we will move beyond our current confusion and see that the purpose of our crisis is to activate our newly emerging capacities...to restore the earth, free ourselves from illness, hunger and war and build a future equal to our vast potential.”

-Hubbard is the author of five books, including her recently published Emergence: The Shift from Ego to Essence, which offers a ten-step process to help individuals climb the evolutionary ladder to become “universal humans”, a state that will allow us to actively participate in the process of creation.
+Hubbard was the author of five books, including her recently published Emergence: The Shift from Ego to Essence, which offers a ten-step process to help individuals climb the evolutionary ladder to become “universal humans”, a state that will allow us to actively participate in the process of creation.

 Barbara Marx Hubbard has generously donated her lifelong collection of journals, dating back to 1946, to ISHAR as an open-access cultural artifact.
-The process of scanning and digitally remastering these hundreds of journals is time-intensive, so this collection will continue to grow each week as more journals are processed, and more delicate manuscripts will take longer to process.
+The process of scanning and digitally remastering these hundreds of journals is time-intensive, so this collection will continue to grow as more journals are processed, and more delicate manuscripts will take longer to process.
 Where synopses, tagging, and bibliographic notations have been completed the journal will be marked with an (*).
 We encourage visitors to review and read these historical documents that track the development of an extraordinary woman.

 These journals are by nature subjective and do not fit within ISHAR's scholarly standards or framework, but their historical and cultural importance is tremendous.